lvboda/video-tools/README.md

 ```

 ### Idea
-Using `ffmpeg` `WebAssembly` library implementation in the browser to call `ffmpeg.wasm`, in the face of large file processing tasks, can be free of network transmission costs, so as to achieve high performance on the web side.
+Using `FFmpeg` `WebAssembly` library implementation in the browser to call `FFmpeg.wasm`, in the face of large file processing tasks, can be free of network transmission costs, so as to achieve high performance on the web side.

 See article for details.